Updated on July 26, 2023

 Revival Research Institute conducts clinical research trials for a variety of diseases and conditions, such as Preventive treatment for Alzheimer’s disease, skin allergies, Asthma, other infectious diseases, as well as cardiovascular disorders.
 As a top Clinical Research Organization, our staff members combine compassion, science, and ingenuity to run effective Clinical Trials, boost patient recruitment, and keep volunteers on board.

 The Principal Investigator is the Physician in charge of each Clinical Trial.
-And they are responsible for overseeing the care of the patients and the overall research study.
+They are responsible for overseeing the care of the patients and the overall research study.
 A protocol, or plan for the Clinical Trial, is created by the Principal Investigator.
 The research study’s protocol outlines the procedures that will be followed.
 Additionally, it has details that aid the Physician in determining whether this course of treatment is appropriate for you or not.

 The Principal Investigator is the Physician in charge of each Clinical Trial, and they are responsible for overseeing the care of the patients and the overall research study.
 A protocol, or plan for the Clinical Trial, is created by the Principal Investigator.
 The research study’s protocol outlines the procedures that will be followed.
 Additionally, it has details that aid the Physician in determining whether this course of treatment is appropriate for you or not.